TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/1. Main Window Functions/Probe View/Functions/README.txt

 % row) --> affects right row only.
 Positive and negative possible
 % 14.
 ChannelSpacing: double, from Data.Info structure in um
 % 15.
 SwitchTopBottom: 1 or 0 if upper and lower channel names are switched
+% 16.
+SquareXPos: vector with all x position of all rows plotted (start and end of each row)
+% 17.
+SquareYPos: vector with all x position of all columns plotted (start and end of each column)
+% 18.
+OffSetRows: 1 or 0 whether every second column is offset to the right

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.